 Ashley Fuchs [AF] participated in Typographic Printing Program in summer 2022.
-Ashley is an Assistant Professor of Graphic Design at Montana State University.
-She studied Architecture and Graphic Design and was first introduced to letterpress in graduate school.
+Ashley is an Assistant Professor of Graphic Design at Montana State University in Bozeman, MT, USA.
+She studied Architecture and Graphic Design and was first introduced to letterpress printing in graduate school.
 Since then she has continued to develop the studio at MSU and has formed her own studio Hacienda Paradiso Press.
 I’ve talked to Ashley to ask her about her experiences and takeaways from her two weeks in Switzerland.

 How did you get to know about TPP?